 An alternative method to create science maps is to create a network where the clusters are not made of academic documents, so to obtain a different perspective on the academic data.
-Keywords can be used to identify the topics within a collection of documents, connecting the keywords by the documents where they co-occur \cite{lee2021knowledge}.
+Keywords can be used to identify the topics within a collection of documents, connecting the keywords by the documents where they co–occur \cite{lee2021knowledge}.
 This has a slightly different functionality from identifying topics using document clusters, like to study the evolution of topics over time \cite{wang2024studying}.
-Authors can be used to identify scientific collaborations, connecting the authors either by their co-authorships \cite{newman2004coauthorship} or their citations \cite{wang2019exploring}.
+Authors can be used to identify scientific collaborations, connecting the authors either by their co–authorships \cite{newman2004coauthorship} or their citations \cite{wang2019exploring}.
 Patents can be used to identify technological developments, connecting the patents by their cited documents \cite{lai2005using}.
-By their nature, networks of elements that co-occur with academic documents can be turned into networks of documents that co-occur with these elements.
-For example, Tang and Colavizza \cite{yang2022map} created two networks using the same data, one of documents cited by the same Wikipedia article, and one of Wikipedia articles citing the same document.
-In this example, the co-occurrences where explicit, but Carusi and Bianchi \cite{carusi2019scientific} created a bipartite network of authors and journals where the co-occurrences were implicit.
-This allowed them to create clusters for both the authors and the journals using the same network with a method they called co-clustering.
+By their nature, networks of elements that co–occur with academic documents can be turned into networks of documents that co–occur with these elements.
+For example, Yang and Colavizza \cite{yang2022map} created two networks using the same data, one of documents cited by the same Wikipedia article, and one of Wikipedia articles citing the same document.
+In this example, the co–occurrences were explicit, but Carusi and Bianchi \cite{carusi2019scientific} created a bipartite network of authors and journals where the co–occurrences were implicit.
+This allowed them to create clusters for both the authors and the journals using the same network with a method they called co–clustering.
 In our paper the external source networks are also bipartite, but our methodology will only focus on clustering the academic documents, not the external source elements.